NickCraver/nickcraver.github.com/blog/_posts/2019-08-06-stack-overflow-how-we-do-app-caching.markdown

 A certain developer we have here will be reading this and cursing my name, but I love you guys and gals so let's share anyway!

-When we get a cache value back from redis in our local/remote 2-layer cache story, we actually send 2 commands: a fetch of the key and a [`TTL`](https://redis.io/commands/ttl).
+When we get a cache value back from Redis in our local/remote 2-layer cache story, we actually send two commands: a fetch of the key and a [`TTL`](https://redis.io/commands/ttl).
 The result of the TTL tells us how many seconds Redis is caching it for...that's how long we also cache it in local server memory.
 We used to use a `-1` sentinel value for TTL through some library code to indicate something didn't have a TTL.
 The semantics changed in a refactor to `null` for "no TTL"...and we got some boolean logic wrong.
 Oops.